-For the most part, these are the most effective ways of keeping interlopers out of your meeting:
+These are considered the most effective ways of keeping interlopers out of your meetings:

 - Use the Waiting Room to keep unwanted guests out.
-As the meeting organizer, you’ll have to admit people to the meeting as they attempt to join.
+As the meeting organizer, you’ll be admitting people to the meeting as they attempt to join.

-- Remove unwanted or disruptive participants: From the Participants menu, mouse over a participant’s name and several options will appear, including Remove.
+- Remove unwanted or disruptive participants.
+From the Participants menu, mouse over a participant’s name.
+Several options will appear, including Remove.
 Click that to kick someone out of the meeting.

-- Do not allow removed participants to rejoin: By default, when you do remove someone, they can’t rejoin the meeting.
+- Do not allow removed participants to rejoin.
+By default, when you remove someone, the person can’t rejoin the meeting.

-- Put everyone on hold: You can put everyone else on hold, and the attendees’ video and audio connections will be disabled momentarily.
-Click on someone’s video thumbnail and select Start Attendee On Hold to activate this feature.
-Click Take Off Hold in the Participants list when you’re ready to have them back.
+- Put everyone on hold.
+You can put everyone but you on hold, and the attendees’ video and audio connections will be disabled momentarily.
+For individuals, click on someone’s video thumbnail and select Start Attendee On Hold to activate this feature.
+Click Take Off Hold in the Participants list when you’re ready to have the person back.

-- Disable video: Hosts can turn someone’s video off.
-This will allow hosts to block unwanted, distracting or inappropriate gestures on video.
+- Disable video.
+A Host can turn other participants' video off.
+This will allow the host to block unwanted, distracting or inappropriate gestures on video.

-- Mute participants: Hosts can mute and unmute individual participants or all of them at once.
-Hosts can also block unwanted, distracting or inappropriate noise from other participants as well as enable Mute Upon Entry in their settings to keep the clamor at bay in large meetings.
+- Mute participants.
+A host can mute and unmute individual participants or all of them at once, thus blocking unwanted, distracting or inappropriate participant noise.
+You can also enable Mute Upon Entry in your settings to keep the clamor of large meetings at bay.